 On the defensive side, Lokonga can contest aerial duels with aplomb with his 6’ frame and he has adapted his game to boss the ball on the grass too.
 He has a penchant for cutting off attacks at their base with smart and crucial interceptions.
 He is not afraid of going in for a tackle and his overall defensive game has been refined due to him playing as a defensive midfielder in some games.

-Arsenal is getting a complete midfielder in terms of skill set who will only improve with time and more reps under his belt.
+Arsenal have a complete midfielder in terms of skill set who will only improve with time and more reps under his belt.
 This is a boon for Belgium as Lokonga playing against better competition will cause him to raise his game.
-There is no direct comparison to any of the current Belgium players, with the closest that can be made is that to Moussa Dembele.
+There is no direct comparison to any of the current Belgium players, with the closest that can be made to Moussa Dembele.
 Marco Kana and Lokonga can boss the opposition midfielders for Belgium for years to come.

 Another one from the famed Anderlecht academy, Yari Verschaeren has started making waves in his homeland and could be primed to make his mark on the international stage soon.

-A right-footed attacking midfielder, the 20-year-old had ten goal contributions (6 goals and 4 assists) in just 22 games, with 18 on them being starts.
-This despite him not playing a single minute as a striker.
+A right-footed attacking midfielder, the 21-year-old had 12 goal contributions (7 goals and 5 assists) in 32 games last season.
+This is despite him not playing a single minute as a striker.
 Standing at just 5’6”, Verschaeren is a purely technical player who relies on brains over brawns to boss the opposition.